tarekegn82/Distributed-and-Parallel-Computing/README.md

-# Distributed-and-Parallel-Computing: Implementation of Eratosthenes sieve Method and
+# Distributed-and-Parallel-Computing: Implementation of Eratosthenes sieve Method and Performance optimization based on MPI

-Performance optimization based on MPI
+TAREKEGN KELTA(2021)